Stop Running Out of Time on ACT Math!

 To save yourself time from going back and forth between your test booklet and bubble sheet, first mark your answers on the test booklet and then transfer your answers in chunks to the answer sheet.
 Fill in blocks of 10-15 questions at a time.
 Keep yourself on track and save the time you would spend flipping back and forth between the test booklet and answer sheet.

-Make sure you bring a good quality eraser.
-Make sure you can erase marks for questions you skipped, moved forward from, or changed answer to.
+Make sure you bring a good quality eraser and completely erase marks for questions you skipped, moved forward from, or changed answer to.
 If you do not have time to come back to a skipped question, a random (educated guess) answer is better than no answer on the ACT.

 Ignore everyone else in the room.
 If you start to worry about how much faster or slower anyone is progressing, you will lose focus.
 Concentrate only on your own test and ignore everyone else’s pacing.
 Only your own test scores should matter to you.

-In addition to general strategies for all scoring levels, here are a few useful techniques that can be used for a particular score range.
+In addition to general strategies for all scoring levels, here are a few useful techniques that can be used for a specific score range.

 If your scaled score is at or below 16, your raw score is somewhere below 23.
 If you’re aiming for a scaled score of 20 (the national average) then your goal is to get 31-32 raw points (i.e. answer 31-32 questions correctly).
 In order to manage time on the ACT math section, focus most of your attention on the first 40 questions.
 This will increase your per question time by 33% and give you 1.5 minutes per question instead of 1 minute per question.
 This will allow you to slow down your pace and remove the stress of trying to finish every question in the time allotted.